DaveMielke/NBP/b2g/doc/Editor/Finder/main.rst

   Parent Folder
     Go to the listing for the folder that contains the one currently being listed.
+    If currently listing the system root folder then go to the `Location Listing`_.

   Cancel
     |return to current file|